Reverse Engineering Malware, Part 3: IDA Pro Introduction

 (2) they will only work on PE/ELF/Macho-0 formats

-After downloading IDA Pro, accepting the license agreement, installing Python 2.7, and installing Microsoft Visual C++, IDA pro will install to your system.
-It should now be in your programs at the Start button in Windows.
+After downloading IDA Pro, accepting the license agreement, and installing it should now be in your programs at the Start button in Windows.
 Locate it and click on the icon.
 When you do so, IDA will start up with a screen like below.
 Click on "New".

 Step #2 Load a PE File